Summary

 Preparing for the Circular Economy Act – What You Should Do Next

 The EU Circular Economy Act presents a significant business opportunity for companies that innovate and align with circular economy principles early.
 Compliance with new design and transparency standards, investing in circular supply chains, and engaging with emerging circular business models can drive profitability and customer loyalty.
-We encourage businesses to assess their current circularity status using tools like the Circularity Check and to participate in the ongoing EU public consultation to shape the final regulations.
+The public consultation closed in November 2025, so the window for shaping the rules has passed.
+The window for preparing your operations has not: the proposal is expected in late September 2026, and companies that build circular structures now will meet it from a position of strength.
+The CEA will not invent circularity.
+It will turn it into the ticket to play.

 Take the Circularity Check here to assess your company’s readiness for the circular economy and explore how we can help you achieve profitable sustainability.